 People living with Parkinson’s have difficulty in controlling movement because of chemical changes taking place in their brains.

 This can make fine motor skills like writing more difficult.
-As a result, their handwriting can look small and cramped.
+As a result, handwriting can look small and cramped.

-The medical term for this is Micrographia which literally
+The medical term for this is Micrographia which literally means ‘small handwriting’.
+Individual letters tend to be smaller than normal, and words are closely spaced.

 Some tips on resolving handwriting include: